ju2pom/ju2pom.github.io/_posts/2017-1-27-6 years of WPF.md

 # XAML Formatting
 To me Xaml is a quite complex UI description language that needs a lot of attention because its syntax is quite cumbersome.
 So if code formatting can raise infinite debates it's very important for xaml to follow a few simple rules.

-- This one is a tip I had from a colleague of mine.
+- Naming convention: this one is a tip I had from a colleague of mine, it will allow you to see a control name even when it's collapsed in the code editor !

 Instead of this:

 ```xml
 <!-- Overall progress bar control -->